Tragetaschen/bluez-advertisement-registration-sigsegv/README.md

 ### Prerequisites

-You need the .NET Core 1.1 SDK to build the project: https://www.microsoft.com/net/core#linuxubuntu You need Mono to run the project.
+You need the .NET Core 1.1 SDK for the project: https://www.microsoft.com/net/core#linuxubuntu

 After cloning this repository, run
 ```